ericciepiela/Tkinter-Calculator-GUI-IA-4/README.md

 # Calculator & Sales Tracker

 ## Overview
-This project is part of my MIS GitHub Portfolio (Assignment 8).
+This project is part of my MIS GitHub Portfolio

 ## Description
 This repository includes two programs: